 UWGB Life's a Lab Camp

-Each day campers will spend their mornings in UW-Green Bay's state-of- the art science labs for anatomy and physiology classes.
+Campers will spend half of their day in UW-Green Bay's state-of- the art science labs for anatomy and physiology classes.
 Campers will experience hands-on science including but not limited to sheep hearts and brain dissection, patellar/Achilles reflex testing, cat muscle and vascular dissection, iWorx reflex testing lab and muscle contraction/fatigue.
 These classes will be taught by UW-Green Bay faculty member Amanda Nelson and her team, from the UW-Green Bay Human Biology Department.

-In the afternoons the team from Bellin College have coordinated on-site tours for campers to observe and encounter an array of health science professions including the following fields: oncology, radiology, sports medicine, physical therapy, research, EMT, paramedics and trauma flight services.
+On the other half of the day, the team from Bellin College have coordinated community site tours for campers to observe and encounter an array of health science professions including the following fields: oncology, radiology, sports medicine, physical therapy, research, EMT, paramedics and trauma flight services.
 In addition, the new Bellin College high tech simulation and radiology labs will provide opportunities for practicing skills learned in the science labs.

 If you have a science aptitude and are looking for a future in health sciences this camp is for you!
 Because of the popularity of these topics, and attention to individual needs, this camp is limited to only 36 campers.
 Register early!

-Times, Locations, All Camp Details: Life's A Lab Camper Information Letter
+Times, Locations, Camp Details: Life's A Lab Camper Information Letter

 The Perfect Camp Location - This 700 acre campus location is a perfect setting for summer camps.
 Located five miles from the downtown Green Bay area.